Coatlinchan

-San Miguel Coatlinchán (in Nahuatl: Coatl, in, chantli, 'snake, possessive prefix, home' 'In the home of the snakes') is a locality of the state of Mexico, in the municipality of Texcoco.
-Nearby was the original location of the monolith of Tláloc, located today at the entrance of the National Museum of Anthropology in Mexico City.
+San Miguel Coatlinchán (Nahuatl: coatl + in- + chantli, meaning "snake" + possessive prefix + "home", or "in the home of the snakes") is a town in the State of Mexico, in the municipality of Texcoco.
+Nearby was the original location of the monolith of Tláloc, which is now located at the entrance of the National Museum of Anthropology in Mexico City.

 Location and demographics

-San Miguel Coatlinchán is in the south of the municipality of Texcoco and about 5 km south of the municipal seat of the city of Texcoco de Mora, in the transition zone between the Valley of Mexico and the foot of the Sierra Nevada.
-Elevation is denominated Sierra Quetzaltepec of which descends the stream Coatlinchán through the Barranca of Santa Clara.
+San Miguel Coatlinchán is in the south of the municipality of Texcoco and about 5 km south of the city of Texcoco de Mora, the municipal seat, in the transition zone between the Valley of Mexico and the foot of the Sierra Nevada.
+Elevation is dominated by the Sierra Quetzaltepec, from which descends the stream Coatlinchán through the Barranca of Santa Clara.